 The weapon was heavily influenced by the German World War 2 MG42.

 The first GPMG off the production line was in 1958 and they are still making them today.

 It is thought to be one of the most versatile machine guns ever designed and built.

-In the Sustained Fire (SF) Role the GPMG requires a two-person team to operate the gun correctly.
+The GPMG can be used in the Sustained Fire (SF) role, which requires a two-person team to operate the gun correctly.

 When the gun is mounted, the stock is removed and a C2 optical sight is added.

 In the SF role, the GPMG is used as a fire support weapon, providing overhead fire, or flanking fire, in support of advancing troops during offensive operations against the enemy.

 It can also be carried in the light support role, with the user wearing a carrying shoulder strap.